Say It Isn’t So

 I love Rachel Alexandra’s blaze.
 It looks like the paintbrush skipped a spot.

 Rachel’s story has been an interesting one.
 Her first owner, the guy who bred and owned her up until May 6 (Adolphus Morrison), ran her in the Kentucky Oaks instead of the Kentucky Derby because he thinks “fillies should run with fillies and stallions with stallions” and the Derby should be a “showcase for stallions.”
 Never mind the fact that Mine That Bird is a gelding!!!
 With all due respect… is that the stupidest thing you ever heard?
 A horse race is a horse race, not a catwalk for the next generation of studs.
-Keep reading →
+Continue reading

 A good day for Racing…